OpenMx/OpenMx/docs/source/TwoModelStylesTwoDataStyles.rst

 Two Model Styles - Two Data Styles
 ==================================

 In this first detailed example, we introduce the different styles available to specify models and data, which were briefly discussed in the 'Beginners Guide'.
-There are two main approaches to specifying models: (i) paths specification and (ii) matrix specification.
-We will go through all the examples in both approaches, so you can choose which fits your style better, or check them both out to get a sense of their advantage/disadvantages.
-The 'path specification' model style translates path diagrams into OpenMx code; the 'matrix specification' model style relies on matrices and matrix algebra to produce OpenMx code.
-For each of the two approaches, the data may come in (a) summary format, i.e. covariance matrices and possibly means, or (b) raw data format.
+There are currently two supported approaches to specifying models: (i) path specification and (ii) matrix specification.
+Each example is presented using both approaches, so you can get a sense of their advantage/disadvantages, and see which best fits your style.
+In the 'path specification' model style you specify a model in terms of paths; the 'matrix specification' model style relies on matrices and matrix algebra to produce OpenMx code.
+For either approach you must specify data, and the two supported styles are (a) summary format, i.e. covariance matrices and possibly means, and (b) raw data format.
 We will illustrate both, as arguments of functions may differ.
-Thus, we will here describe the same example four different ways:
+Thus, we will describe each example four ways:

-* i.a Path Specification - Covariance Matrices
+* i.a Path Specification - Covariance Matrices (optionally including means)
 * i.b Path Specification - Raw Data
-* ii.a Matrix Specification - Covariance Matrices
+* ii.a Matrix Specification - Covariance Matrices (optionally including means)
 * ii.b Matrix Specification - Raw Data

-Our first example is fitting a simple model to one variable to estimate its mean and variance.
-This is also referred to as fitting a saturated model.
-We start with a univariate example, and also work through a bivariate example which differs in minor ways from the univariate one, as it forms the basis for later examples.
+Our first example fits a simple model to one variable, estimating its variance and then both the mean and the variance - a so called saturated model.
+We start with a univariate example, and also work through a more general bivariate example which forms the basis for later examples.

 Univariate Saturated Model
 --------------------------

-The four versions of univariate example are available in the following files:
+The four univariate examples are available here, and you may wish to access them while working through this manual.
+The last file includes all four example in one.

 * http://openmx.psyc.virginia.edu/repoview/1/trunk/demo/UnivariateSaturated_PathCov.R
 * http://openmx.psyc.virginia.edu/repoview/1/trunk/demo/UnivariateSaturated_PathRaw.R